-The suspension and resumption of swaps are various by variety: if the BTC/USDT swaps is still being settled, other tokens that have finished settlement can resume trading first.
+The suspension and resumption time varies by the type of contract, that is to say, if the BTC/USDT contract is still being settled, while other contracts that have finished their settlements can resume trading first.

 Trading types can be divided into opening and closing positions.
 Each type can be further divided into two directions, which are long and short:

-Buy to open long: the user predicts a bullish market and places an order to buy a certain quantity of swaps contracts.
-The user will hold long positions when the order is filled.
+Buy to open long: a user predicts a bullish market and places an order to buy a certain amount of a certain contract.
+The user will hold a long position when the order is filled.

-Sell to close long: the user is not optimistic about the future market anymore, hence he sells some contracts to close the positions.
-The user’s long positions will be reduced based on the quantity he sells after the order is filled.
+Sell to close long: a user is not optimistic about the future market anymore, hence he sells some contracts to close the positions.
+The user’s long positions will be reduced based on the amount he sells after the order is filled.

-Sell to open short: the user predicts a bearish market and places an order to sell a certain quantity of swaps contracts.
-The user will hold short positions when the order is filled.
+Sell to open short: a user predicts a bearish market and places an order to sell a certain quantity of a certain contract.
+The user will hold a short position when the order is filled.

-Buy to close short: the user is optimistic about the market now, therefore he closes the short positions by buying the same contracts.
-The user’s short positions will be reduced based on the quantity he buys after the order is filled.
+Buy to close short: a user is optimistic about the market now, therefore he closes short positions by buying the same contracts.
+The user’s short positions will be reduced based on the amount he buys after the order is filled.

-BBO (Best Bid Offer) order: If the user selects BBO to place an order, the user is only required to enter the quantity, and the system will take the latest price of the opponent at the moment receiving this order (if the user is a buyer, the BBO price is the sell_one price; if the user is a seller, the BBO price is the buy_one price) to place an order.
+BBO (Best Bid Offer) Order: if a user selects BBO to place an order, the user is only required to enter the amount, and the system will take the last price of an opponent at the moment receiving this order (if the user is a buyer, the BBO price is the ask_one price; if the user is a seller, the BBO price is the bid_one price) to place an order.

-For example, if a user selects 20x leverage to open a long or short position of BTC/USDT swaps, he only need 10 USDT as margin to open a position of BTC/USDT swaps valued 200 USDT to gain more profits.
+For example, if Tom selects 20x leverage to open a long or short position of BTC/USDT swaps, he only needs 10 USDT as margin to open a position of BTC/USDT swaps valued 200 USDT to gain more profits.

-Before opening the position, the user has to select a leverage.
-After the position is opened, users with positions held but have no open orders could switch leverage without closing positions first.
+Before opening a position, users have to select a leverage.
+After the position is opened, users can switch leverage while having no open orders.

-Tom’s account equity was 800 USDT, and he held 200 conts swaps (0.001 BTC/contract) of a long position with leverage 5x and open price 10,000 USDT.
-When the latest price reaches 12,000 USDT, the profit and margin are as follows:
+Tom’s account equity is 800 USDT, and he holds a long position of 200 conts swaps (face value=0.001 BTC/cont) with 5x leverage and its entry Price is 10,000 USDT.
+When the last price reaches 12,000 USDT, the profit and margin are as follows:

 Profits: 400 USDT; PnL ratio is 100%;

-- Assuming Tom adjusted to 3X leverage when the latest price is 12,000 USDT, the position margin, PnL ratio and margin ratio will change accordingly without the actual profits being affected.
+Assuming Tom adjusted to 3X leverage when the last price is 12,000 USDT, the position margin, PnL ratio and margin ratio will change accordingly without the actual profits being affected.
 The data after the adjustment are as follows:

 Profits: 400 USDT; PnL ratio: 60.00 %;